ThomasRoca/Lecture-Columbia-Science-Po-2017/README.md

 Part II.
 June the 2nd

-## Workshop: Datavisulisation when statistics meets datascience (2h30)
+## Workshop: Datavisulisation when statistics meets web & datascience (2h30)
 This folder contains information and script for the dataviz workshop

 For this workshop, we are going to use Python 3.4.3 and JavaScript.